-- 1. Find that the project is exempt from CEQA pursuant to CEQA Guidelines 15060(c)(3) and 15378(b)(5). - 2.
-Approve the Parking Structure Design Guidelines (Attachment 2) for structured parking projects in all zoning districts. - 3.
-Approve the Parking Structure Design Guidelines with modifications. - 4.
+- Find that the project is exempt from CEQA pursuant to CEQA Guidelines 15060(c)(3) and 15378(b)(5). - 2.
+Approve the Parking Structure Design Guidelines with modifications recommended by the Planning Commission (Attachment 2) for structured parking projects in all zoning districts. - 3.
+Approve the Parking Structure Design Guidelines with further modifications. - 4.
 Make no changes and rely on existing zoning standards and design guidelines.